Tribler/self-compile-Android/README.md

 ### Screenshots

-Simple 1-page GUI.
-Simple interface where the app can be mutated at the source code level.
+*Howto mutate an Android app at the source code level.*

+Simple proof-of-principle user interface.
 Both the app name and the icon are changed in real-time in the source code shipped inside the app.
 By selecting "install" an .apk is created of itself using self-compilation.
 ![screenshot_2015-09-18-16-47-38](https://cloud.githubusercontent.com/assets/325224/11036025/33389dd8-86f6-11e5-9a7b-bbfb2df85853.png)

 Changing icon and app name: